Seneca-ICTOER/OPS102/docs/09-regexp/04-dialects.md

 The Perl language introduced one of the most powerful and consistent versions of the regular expression language.
-There has been increasing consensus around \"Perl-Compatible Regular Extensions\" (aka PCRE) and that dialect is available in many tools (including GNU grep via the *-P* option, as well as the [PCRE/PCRE2 library](https:*www.pcre.org/ "wikilink") for C and C++ programs, which is used in many software packages including Safari and Apache httpd).
+There has been increasing consensus around "Perl-Compatible Regular Extensions" (aka PCRE) and that dialect is available in many tools (including GNU grep via the `-P` option, as well as the [PCRE/PCRE2 library](https:*www.pcre.org/ "wikilink") for C and C++ programs, which is used in many software packages including Safari and Apache httpd).